IoT and Green Energy

 The examples are numerous—plenty of organizations and households invest in Internet of Things and adopt power consumption monitoring and control tools that eventually help them cut down on the use of electricity and save big money.

 One of such examples is Skanska USA office.
 Famous tenant of the iconic Empire State Building

 Skanska is a great use case of how IoT energy efficiency solutions help optimize electricity consumption.
 Massive adoption of connected sensor-based technology enables efficient 24/7 monitoring of power usage.
-Data science tools—machine learning models—allow to analyze a large amount of historical data on power consumption, determine waste points and identify usage patterns.
+Data science tools—machine learning models and other options—allow to analyze a large amount of historical data on power consumption, determine waste points and identify usage patterns.
 This information can be used to find the source of savings—unused plugged appliances, unnecessary lighting—and create smart regimes to automate electricity usage.